Create a live outbound connection to Google Cloud Storage to periodically export data files from Adobe Experience Platform into your own buckets.

 When you are finished providing details for your destination connection, select Next.

-See Activate audience data to batch profile export destinations for instructions on activating audience segments to this destination.
+See Activate audience data to batch profile export destinations for instructions on activating audiences to this destination.

 In the Mapping step, you can select which attribute and identity fields to export for your profiles.
 You can also select to change the headers in the exported file to any friendly name that you wish.
 For more information, view the mapping step in the activate batch destinations UI tutorial.

 This destination supports dataset exports.
-For complete information on how to set up dataset exports, read the export datasets tutorial.
+For complete information on how to set up dataset exports, read the tutorials:

 To verify if data has been exported successfully, check your Google Cloud Storage bucket and make sure that the exported files contain the expected profile populations.